BitBoxSwiss/bitbox-base/docs/os/upgrade.md

 ![Mender architecture](upgrade_mender_architecture.png)

-The disk image has the Mender client built in, running as a system daemon user space in the currently booted root filesystem.
-It communicates with the BitBox App and can be triggered to to update the device.
+The disk image has the Mender client built in.
+It is executed on demand by the Middleware to update the device.

 On the BitBox Base, only one root filesystem - running the operating system and applications - is active at any given time, e.g. "root filesystem A".
 When the update process is started, the new disk image is streamed directly to the non-active root filesystem, e.g. "root filesystem B".